CAPO Awards Application Guidelines

 - CAPO will release funding upon receipt of a tax invoice or Statement by Supplier form (obtained from the ATO) from the successful applicant

 - Projects cannot be deferred without the prior permission of the CAPO Board.
 Funds allocated to projects that have not commenced by the closing date for allocations for the following year may be reallocated.
 Applicants whose projects are delayed may re-apply.

-- It is the policy of CAPO to award grants to individuals and cultural organisations for specific projects – not to contribute to general operating costs or to fund projected deficits in budgets.
+- CAPO will award grants to individuals and cultural organisations for specific projects.
+It is not intended that grants will be provided to contribute to general operating costs or to fund projected deficits in budgets.

 - Award winners must provide CAPO with a summary of the outcomes for promotion on the CAPO website.
 They will provide publicity materials, (images, website links, podcasts, reviews, .AVI, audio, and links to press) related to this project.